RubeHicksCube/APtoMAL/README.md

 Keep the exported JSON in the same directory as the script.

 The script will output a convert.xml file that you can import into MAL.

+---

+The script my take a while, as to not time out Jikan API.

+use your MAL username in the script where it says USERNAME.